MindscapeHQ/raygun4net/Mindscape.Raygun4Net.NetCore/README.md

 When sending exceptions manually, you can also send an arbitrary list of tags (an array of strings), and a collection of custom data (a dictionary of any objects).
 This can be done using the various Send and SendInBackground method overloads.

+---
+See the [Raygun docs](https://raygun.com/documentation/language-guides/dotnet/crash-reporting/net-core/) for a more detailed explanation on how to use this provider.